welcome to Year 1

 We work scientifically through making observations, performing simple experiments and recording observations and data.
 We learn about the names of plants, we learn how to recognise deciduous and evergreen trees and describe the basic structure of plants and trees.
 We learn the different groupings of animals including fish, amphibians, reptiles, birds and mammals and whether they are carnivores, herbivores or omnivores.
 We learn how to distinguish between different types of materials including wood, plastic, glass, metal, water and rock.
 Throughout the year we make observations on the weather across the four seasons and learn how the length of day varies.

 Throughout year 1 we learn how technology is used around the world.
-We learn programming skills by playing games on J2E, which can be accessed at home to practise these computing skills.
+We learn computing skills by being introduced to algorithms, creating rockets.
 We also use BeeBots for coding and love problem solving activities involving these.
-BeeBots also teach us directional language which supports our mathematical skills.
-With lots of practise we become more confident typing using the keyboard and controlling the mouse to create digital paintings.
+BeeBots teach us directional language which supports our mathematical skills.
+With lots of practice, we become more confident typing using the keyboard and controlling the mouse to create digital paintings.

 P.E. is a very important part of our school life.
 Every week the children take part in at least one hour of P.E as well a range of active learning opportunities.
 We try to give the children as wide an experience as possible, including not only dance, games, gymnastics and athletics but also a great variety of games skills such as football, basketball, cricket, tennis and rounders.
 The school holds a sports day in the Summer term, promoting teamwork and appropriate competition.